beads89/pizza-parlor/README.md

 Expected output: Pizza {pizzaSize: "large", pizzaTopping: "mushroom"}

 Describe: Pizza.prototype.size
-Test: It should calculate size and cost depending on user input
+Test: It should calculate size and cost depending on user input with submit button
-Code: finishedPizza.completeLarge();
+Code: Pizza.size;
-Expected output: Large Pepperoni Mushroom
+Expected output: Large pizza showing $15 or Extra Large showing $20

 Test: It should display an extra large pizza